How to book a course?

 Persons who use machinery and equipment according to the definitions of hot work in all environments where there is a risk of fire occurring must have a valid certificate from the Norwegian Fire Protection Association or a cooperating organization in other Nordic countries.

-No , there is no requirement for a certificate in Norwegian laws or regulations.
 The requirement for a certificate is found in the safety regulations for hot work, which are part of the non-life insurance contract between a policyholder and the insurance company.

 In connection with certificate requirements, hot work is understood as work where machines and equipment are used that generate sparks and heat that can lead to fire.